nextauthjs/next-auth/www/docs/tutorials/testing-with-cypress.md

 You must change the login credentials you want to use, but you can also redefine the name of the `GOOGLE_*` variables if you're using a different provider. `COOKIE_NAME`, however, must be set to that value for NextAuth.js.

-Third, if you're using the `cypress-social-login` plugin, you must add this to your `/cypress/plugins/index.js` file like so:
+Third, if you're using the `cypress-social-logins` plugin, you must add this to your `/cypress/plugins/index.js` file like so:

 ```js title="cypress/plugins/index.js"
 const { GoogleSocialLogin } = require('cypress-social-logins').plugins